 Leading our rail business across the UK and beyond

-The Hitachi Rail Europe team of nearly 2,000 people is highly experienced, with a strong mix of commercial, technical and engineering skills alongside an in–depth knowledge of the UK rail industry.
+The Hitachi Rail team in the UK of over 2,000 people is highly experienced, with a strong mix of commercial, technical and engineering skills alongside an in–depth knowledge of the UK rail industry.
 The company is led by our Executive Team based across our UK locations.

-Karen Boswell OBE - Group CAO, Hitachi Rail and Managing Director, Hitachi Rail Europe
+Karen Boswell OBE - Group CAO, Hitachi Rail and Managing Director, Hitachi Rail Limited

 Karen Boswell was appointed Managing Director of Hitachi Rail’s UK business in June 2015, and has led the organisation during a period of very high growth as it has transformed to become a leading provider of rolling stock manufacturing, service and maintenance and digital railway technologies.
 Hitachi Rail employs over 2,000 people in the UK, across a network of high quality train maintenance centres, a rail manufacturing facility in the North East of England and head office support locations.